wilsonsouto/wilsonsouto/README.md

 🎓 **Graduated in Systems Analysis and Development** – completed in 2022.

-🧑‍💻 I’m always striving to learn and improve.
-I believe continuous learning is key to becoming a skilled professional and that technology is crucial in solving problems and improving people’s quality of life.
-My goal is to contribute to this through my work, creating impactful solutions with lines of code.
+🧑‍💻 Wilson is driven by a passion for continuous learning and self-improvement.
+He believes that staying curious and up-to-date is essential for becoming a skilled professional.
+For Wilson, technology isn’t just about coding; it’s a powerful tool to solve real-world problems and enhance people’s lives.
+His goal is to create impactful, meaningful solutions through each line of code.

-🏆 **Soft Skills:** Teamwork, Communication, Problem-Solving, Time Management

 🖱️ **Technical Skills:**
 Languages: C#, HTML, CSS, JavaScript, TypeScript, Shell